Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 #### Shape object

-`shape` object defines the shape of the data that model is processing.
+`shape` object defines the shape of the data that the model is processing.
 The shape object **must** contain the following members:

 - `dim`: A collection of items, describing each dimension.
 A collection **may** be empty — in that case the tensor will be interpreted as a scalar value.
 - `unknownRank`: Boolean value.
-Identifies, whether the defined shape is of the unknown rank.
+Identifies whether the defined shape is of an unknown rank.

-An example below shows, how `shape` object can be defined.
+The example below shows how a `shape` object can be defined.

 ```json
 {